-- Books or references of any kind except as approved as an English learner (EL) support for school day administrations - Compasses, rulers, protractors, or cutting devices - Papers of any kind, including scratch paper - Earplugs - Unacceptable calculators that have computer-style (QWERTY) keyboards, use paper tape, make noise, or use a power cord - Weapons or firearms - c.
+- c.
 Acceptable Calculators.
-Only battery-operated, handheld equipment can be used for testing.
+A battery-operated, handheld calculator can be used for testing on the SAT Math with Calculator section only.
 No power cords are allowed.
 If you have a calculator with characters that are 1 inch or higher, or if your calculator has a raised display that might be visible to other test takers, you will be seated at the discretion of the testing staff.
 All scientific calculators, which can perform complex mathematical functions but don't have a graphing feature, are acceptable as long as they don't have any prohibited features.
-For a list of acceptable calculators, see sat.org/calculator.
-No other calculators are permitted. - d.
-If you do not bring the required items, or if you bring prohibited items, you may be denied admission to or be dismissed from the test center; in addition, we may decline to score your test, or cancel your score.
+For a list of acceptable graphing calculators are permitted. - d.
+If you do not bring the required items, or if you bring prohibited items, you may be denied admission to or be dismissed from the testing site; in addition, we may decline to score your test, or cancel your score.

-Section 3.
+Section 2.
 Prohibited Behaviors